constantcontact/.net-sdk/README.md

 In order to use the Constant Contact SDK you have to follow these steps:

-1) Download and build the project so that CTCT.dll is generated.
+1) Download and build the CTCTWrapper project so that CTCT.dll is generated.
 Add the CTCT.dll library to your references project.

 2) Place your credentials in the *app.config* or *web.config* file under the `appSettings` tag.